-This course consists of an analytical overview of principal concepts and indicators currently used to measure economic and social phenomena.
-The objective is to teach students the knowledge and skills required for a thorough understanding, correct interpretation and critical appreciation of economic and social statistics in various fields.
+This course deals with the general issue of the measurement of economic and social phenomena as well as its pitfalls.
+It consists of an analytical overview of principal concepts, indicators and techniques currently used to elaborate the rapidly growing body of economic, social and environmental statistics.
+The objective is to teach students the knowledge and skills required for a thorough understanding, correct interpretation and critical appreciation of indicators used to conduct sound economic analysis in various fields.